lihing1994/Rendering-image/README.md

 ![Screen Shot 2021-01-26 at 9 56 25 PM](https://user-images.githubusercontent.com/25276186/105949349-63d4a680-6021-11eb-853f-d062f4cca61f.png)

 # Adding renderable scene object into the RayTracingSystem
--  In **ofApp.cpp** file, you may add floor plane/wall plane to Systen using following code
+-  In **ofApp.cpp** file, you may add floor plane/wall plane to Systen.
+The following code is an example to add Plane object to RayTracingSystem.
 ```
 this->_ray_tracing_system->addSceneObject(new Plane(glm::vec3(0,-2,0),glm::vec3(0,1,0),ofColor::lightCyan,40,40, nullptr,true));
 ```